sagiadinos/garlic-proxy/README.md

 # basil-proxy
 Basil is a Proxy Web application for Digital Signage SMIL Player

+## Description
+Sometimes you want to use several SMIL-Player in a internal network which shares same or partialy same content.
-If you want to use several media player in a internal network, but have limited bandwith you can use basil.
+If you want to save bandwith or it is limited you can use basil-Proxy.
 Basil-proxy is created without a framework and do not need a database.
-It should run on small IoT Devices.
+It should run even on small IoT devices.

+##Requirements
-Minimum: PHP 5.6
+* PHP 5.6+
+* php-curl
+* Webserver (Apache, nginx etc)
+* To use full possible caching capabilities the corresponding Digital Signage CMS should create additional md5 files for every media

-Theoretical concept:
+##Theoretical concept:
-Basil-Proxy acts as an intermediary between the players and the CMS.
+Basil-Proxy acts as an intermediary between SMIL players and a Digital Signage CMS.

-The player are connecting/registering with Basil.
+The player are connecting/registering with Basil-Proxy.
-Basil connects via cronjob with the CMS, downloads the SMIL-Indexes for all registered player and selects which media must be downloaded.
+Basil-Proxy connects via cronjob with the CMS, downloads the SMIL-Indexes for all registered player and selects which media must be downloaded.
 It can help to reduce bandwith.

+##Currently Implemented Features
+* registering of SMIL Player
+* testing environment
+* downloading SMIL-Index from Basil-Proxy
+* downloading of SMIL-Index from CMS

+##ToDo Features
+* parsing SMIL
+* check and download media and firmware updates if neccesary

+##Status
-Currently the software is in a very early stage and not feature complete.
+Basil-Proxy is in a early stage and yet not feature complete.